dcarubia/floor-plan-lab/README.md

 [https://floorplanlab.com/](https://floorplanlab.com/)

 ## About
-Floor Plan Lab is an open source React app intended to be used as a sandbox to rapidly design floor plans.
-It uses a customizable grid scale to automatically size objects such as doors, furniture, and appliances.
+Floor Plan Lab is an open source React app intended to be used as a tool to rapidly design floor plans.
+It uses a customizable snap-to-grid scale to automatically size objects such as doors, furniture, and appliances.

 <img src="https://github.com/dcarubia/floor-plan-lab/blob/master/FloorPlanLab_Screenshot_01.png" width="850">